 Feminism is empowerment through service to others, especially other women.

+Ok I wore myself out.
+Did I wear you out?
 As Robert Reich always says, what do you think?